FYI can be integrated with digital signature providers Annature, for digital signing.

 Where multiple documents are being sent, they must be for the same client.

-- In FYI, on a list, select one or more PDF documents for a specific client.
+- In FYI, on a list, select one or more PDF documents.

 The Send for Signature drawer displays and includes the names of the document(s) that are being sent.
 This shows the filing details of the FYI Web Link document that will be created as a record of the document(s) that have been sent for signature.